HONG KONG & WORLD LITERATURE—Call for Abstracts (Deadline: 30 March 2020)

-The 2019 Backreading Hong Kong Symposium, co-organised by the Department of English at Hong Kong Baptist University and the literary journal Cha, will take place on Saturday 16 May 2020 (tentative venue: Phonology Lab at HKBU).
+The 2020 Backreading Hong Kong Symposium, co-organised by the Department of English at Hong Kong Baptist University (HKBU) and the literary journal Cha, will take place on Saturday 16 May 2020 (tentative venue: Phonology Lab at HKBU).
 The theme of the symposium is “Hong Kong and World Literature”.

-Abstracts of 250 words for 20-minute presentations can be sent to Tammy Lai-Ming Ho (firstname.lastname@example.org) for consideration before 31 October 2018.
-Please also send us a bio of no more than 100 words.
-Scholars whose papers have been selected will be notified by 1 December 2018.
+Abstracts of 250 words for 20-minute presentations can be sent to Tammy Lai-Ming Ho (firstname.lastname@example.org) for consideration before Monday 23 March 2020.
+Please also send us a bio of no more than 50 words.
+Scholars whose papers have been selected will be notified by 1 April 2020.

 The languages of the 2020 symposium will be Chinese (Cantonese and Mandarin) and English.
 We welcome both established and early-career academics to take part.
 The one-day symposium will also include panel discussions and a poetry reading.

 ✒ Tammy Lai-Ming Ho (HKBU)